 Lower your standards a little.
 Allow yourself to be less than perfect — without guilt.

-Listen to your favourite tunes.
+Listen to your favorite tunes.
 Music can be both relaxing and enjoyable.

 Smile.
 Faking a facial expression can actually put you in the mood.
 Try it!